Why I Share My Dividend Income Growth

-What this means is that it’s likely that you will receive the dividend income you have today in the future too (given low payout ratio and EPS growth).
-Then it’s also much easier to calculate your dividend income and how much you need to invest in order to reach your dividend income goals
+What this means is it is likely you will receive the dividend income you have today in the future (given low payout ratio and EPS growth).
+Then it’s also much easier to calculate your dividend income and how much you need to invest in order to reach your dividend income goals.

 Nordic Dividend Policy

-But Nordic firms don’t operate like that.
-They pay dividend based on the last 6 operating months and the dividend is often the first thing that gets eliminated.
-For a detailed look into this, I recommend reading my introduction to accounting.
+In contrast, Nordic firms don’t operate that way.
+They pay a dividend based on the last 6 operating months and the dividend is often the first thing that gets eliminated.
+For a detailed look into this, I recommend reading my introduction to accounting post.

 Payout ratio estimates about Marine Harvest from borsdata.se

-Being a nordic investor and having a nordic mindset, I don’t solely focus on dividend payment.
-I want my dividend income for sure, but if that decreases the firms ability to service and strengthened the long-term outlook, then I don’t want them to obsess about paying me a dividend.
+Being a Nordic investor and having a Nordic mindset, I don’t solely focus on dividend payment.
+I want my dividend income for sure, but if that decreases the firm’s ability to service and strengthen the long-term outlook, then I don’t want them to obsess about paying me a dividend.

 Take $BUD, they recently decreased the dividend payment by 50% because they wanted to stay within their Net to EBITDA goal at around 2.0.

-As my portfolio grows larger and larger, my yearly dividend income will become more normal and more comparable to the organic dividend growth.
+- As my portfolio continues to grow larger, my yearly dividend income will become normal and more comparable to the organic dividend growth.